 - Students will enter the exam room in silence and sit in the allocated place.
-Any form of communication between students will be considered as malpractice. - Students will not be allowed to leave the exam room and go to the toilet during the first and last 30 minutes of any scheduled examination. - Students will not be allowed to leave any examination early. - Students making reference to notes whilst in the exam room will be considered as having an unfair advantage and will be awarded a zero for the test - Students turning around or communicating with others will be considered as engaging in inappropriate behaviour & gaining an unfair advantage; this will be considered as malpractice. - Students should ensure that they been to the toilet before the exam commences - Students will not be allowed to leave the exam room early.
-They must remain seated and not disturb other students.
-Students deliberately disturbing or distracting other students during any part of the exam will jeopardize their paper being marked - Graffiti of any description on exam papers will not be tolerated.
-Exam papers defaced, or containing any form of graffiti will not be marked
+Any form of communication between students will be considered as malpractice. - Students will not be allowed to leave the exam room and go to the toilet during the first and last 30 minutes of any scheduled examination. - Students will not be allowed to leave any examination early. - Students making reference to notes whilst in the exam room will be considered as having an unfair advantage and will be awarded a zero. - Students turning around or communicating with others will be considered as engaging in inappropriate behaviour & gaining an unfair advantage; this will be considered as malpractice. - Students deliberately disturbing or distracting other students during any part of the exam will jeopardize their paper being marked. - Graffiti of any description on exam papers will not be tolerated.
+Exam papers defaced, or containing any form of graffiti will not be marked. - Students may not leave the exam room until the exam is finished and students are dismissed by the exam convenor.
+For a range of reasons, exams may run late and students must not commit to leave for work or other activities.